 He commands her to speak in direct discourse.

-He indicates that he wants her to express her thoughts concisely and
+He indicates that he wants her to express her thoughts concisely and with precision.

 He finds this romantic.